Getting Started with Knative¶

 Knative Quickstart Environments are for experimentation use only.
 For production installation, see our Administrator's Guide

-Before you can get started with a Knative Quickstart deployment you must install kind and the Kubernetes CLI.
+Before you can get started with a Knative Quickstart deployment you must install kind, the Kubernetes CLI, and the Knative CLI.

 Install Kind (Kubernetes in Docker)¶